-If you’ve been warned by your frugal old grandmother, "neither a borrower nor a lender be," you can thank Will Shakespeare for placing those words on her tongue.
-That’s another expression from Hamlet that gained popular traction over the centuries.
-It was so popular that Benjamin Franklin used it as one of his aphorisms in his Poor Richard's Almanac.
+- Neither a borrower nor a lender be - Another expression from Hamlet that gained popular traction over the centuries.
+It was so popular, in fact, that Benjamin Franklin used it as one of his aphorisms in his "Poor Richard's Almanac."